build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 ```

 * Open the Controller Picture by going to Controllers/PictureController.cs, there we have 3 Methods: Create, Read and Delete using the corresponding HTTP Method.
 * On top of the class, we declare the DynamoDB variables and the Data Model variable.
-And using the constructor method we are going to initialize them, they are going to take the profile from the terminal to authenticate.
+And using the constructor method we are going to initialize them, which will use the default AWS profile from your shell's environment.
 * We are not adding an Authorize header to the controller because this will be handled by Amazon API Gateway and will be explored with more detail in the next episode.

 ```csharp